$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays: Formalism

 We start by presenting, in Fig.~\ref{quarklv}, the dominant weak transitions for the $B^-\to D^{*+}\pi^{-}\pi^{-}$ and $B^{-}\to D_s^-D^{*+}\pi^{-}$ reactions at the tree level, which proceed through external emission of a $W^-$ boson.

 Here, we should first mention that the latter decay is the conjugate of the process on which the experimental data are available from Ref.~\cite{LHCb:2024vhs}.
 The choice of treating the conjugate process allows us to present the formalism and the results for the two processes in a uniform way.
 This approach is justified because independent fits of the baseline model to the $B^+$ and $B^-$ samples, reported in Ref.~\cite{LHCb:2024vhs}, show statistical agreement and are thus consistent with minimal CP-violating effects.
-Secondly, it should also be mentioned that the $B^{-}\to D^{*+}\pi^{-}\pi^{-}$ process can also proceed through an internal emission of a $W^-$, but we do not consider it since its contribution is expected to be small compared to that coming from the external emission~\cite{Chau:1982da,Chau:1987tk,Molina:2019udw}.

 In the case of $B^{-}\to D^{*+}\pi^{-}\pi^{-}$ [see Fig.~\ref{quarklv_a}], the $b$ quark decays into a $c$ quark by an external emission of a $W^{-}$ boson, which subsequently decays into a $d\bar{u}$ pair to form a $\pi^{-}$ meson.
 The spectator $\bar{u}$ quark of the reaction, together with a $d\bar{d}$ pair generated with the quantum numbers of the vacuum, produces the $D^{*+}$ and $\pi^{-}$ mesons in the final state.